oPauloChaves/gatsby-contentful-rich-text/README.md

 ## Troubleshooting

-- If in the first time you try running `yarn develop` you get an error saying something like `Unknown type "ContentfulFixed".`, don't panic :).
+- If in the first time you try running `yarn run dev` you get an error saying something like `Unknown type "ContentfulFixed".`, don't panic :).
 That means you need to go to your Contentful space and add a Media (an image).
 You can know more about this error [here](https://github.com/gatsbyjs/gatsby/issues/16455#issuecomment-520720499)